IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 General Information
 =====================================================

-The General Information page is the same as the page you filled out while creating your dataverse.
+The General Information page is how you edit the information you filled in while creating your dataverse.
 If you need to change or add a contact email address, this is the place to do it.
 Additionally, you can update the metadata elements used for datasets within the dataverse, change which metadafields are hidden, required, or optional, and update the facets you would like displayed for browsing the dataverse.
 If you plan on using templates, you need to select the metadata fields on the General Information page.

 Tip: The metadata fields you select as required, will appear on the Create Dataset form when someone goes to add a dataset to the dataverse.